This article shows you how to measure mens pants six main fit points: waist, seat and thigh, rise, ankle, and inseam length.

-We add 2″ to the labeled waist size.
-For example a 34 waist will measure 36″.
+At Todd Shelton, we add 2″ to the labeled waist size.
+For example, a 34 waist will measure 36″.
 Adding 1 1/2 – 2″ is an industry average, meaning our pant waist measurement will be in-line with most pant brands.
-For this reason, we recommend starting with your normal pant waist size.
+For this reason, we recommend starting with your regular pant waist size.

 To gauge your Todd Shelton waist size, you can measure a pant you already own.